Frequently Asked

 • Breast Cancer Screening

 Women aged 50 to 74, the Ontario Breast Screening Program (OBSP) recommends getting screened with mammography every 2 years.
-Talk to your health care provider about screening recommendations if you are at higher risk for breast cancer.
+Talk to your health care provider about screening recommendations if you are at higher risk for breast cancer. *UPDATE* in the Fall of 2024 the OBSP will expand to those aged 40 and over.
+More information can be found here.

 • Colon Cancer Screening